idannos/phishing-video/README.md

 TODO list:
 - Transfer the user straight to the facebook account inserted,
-- bluring the server IP- we want the user to think thats a legit facebook thing
+- bluring server's IP- we want the user to think thats a legit facebook thing

 READ: